 Traffic traces in this dataset are anonymized using CryptoPan prefix-preserving anonymization.
 All traces in this dataset are anonymized with the same key.
 In addition, the payload has been removed from all packets.

 The Endace network cards used to record these traces provide timestamps with nanosecond precision.
 However, the anonymized traces are stored in pcap format with timestamps truncated to microseconds.
-Starting with the 2010 traces the original nanosecond timestamps are provided as separate ascii files alongside the pcap files.
+The original nanosecond timestamps are provided as separate ascii files alongside the pcap files.

 We are aware that some data in this dataset contains more then trivial amounts of packet loss; this has especially been an issue for equinix-chicago direction B. Due to the way the monitoring equipment is set up the synchronization between directions we don't know how well-aligned both directions of a single link are for the equinix-chicago setup.
 More information on this in the README file in the dataset.